achessor/achessor/README.md

-I like to fix stuff and then fix it.
+I like to fix broken things.
-Only to break it again next week.
+Only for it to break again next week.

 The cycle of my life